 RAW.
 PURE.
 UNPASTEURIZED.

 Beekeeping is very important not only to Niagara’s local environment, but Rosewood and the Roman family too.
-The Roman’s have over 85 years, 3 generations worth, of beekeeping experience, and today keep on average between 250 to 300 beehives nestled across the Niagara Escarpment & Greenbelt.
+The Roman’s have over 85 years, 3 generations worth, of beekeeping experience, and today keep hundreds of beehives scattered across the Niagara Escarpment & Greenbelt.
 The pure, raw, unpasteurized honey has a delicate wildflower flavour, expressing flavours of the local flowers, a smooth texture, and a lingering sweet finish.

 Similar to Roewood’s wines, which begin in the vineyard, the honey begins with the hives.
 By adhering to natural and sustainable beekeeping practices we ensure the bees are happy and healthy, enabling them to make delicious high-quality honey.
 Equally important is the site selection of the hives.
 Close proximity to nectar and pollen sources, safety from weather and natural predators, and fresh drinking water are vital in promoting strong hive-health and productivity.
 Thankfully the Niagara Escarpment, between Beamsville and Jordan, provides all these important characteristics.